 Matt’s story proves that the personal industry is not ‘one size fits all’, and that if you have a passion which you’re prepared to work hard for, you can turn it into a long, successful career.

-He said: “I enjoy sharing my knowledge with others and love the fact that I am a disabled trainer in an industry packed with the super fit, more conventional personal trainers.
+“I enjoy sharing my knowledge with others and love the fact that I am a disabled trainer in an industry packed with the super fit, more conventional personal trainers.

 “In my opinion, I’m able to do just as good a job as them, if not better.
 My message to others would be – if you want to make a life-changing difference to others but aren’t sure whether you ‘fit the mould’ of a personal trainer, never give up if it’s what you really want.”